 - To provide a social and professional network for psychiatrists and all other interested individuals within Wales

-a independent forum for psychiatry in Wales
+- To provide an independent forum for psychiatry in Wales

 - To promote links with colleagues in other Celtic countries and to consolidate our special relationship with Brittany